What is color management?

-On the other hand, most "output devices" (like printers) use 4 ink colors--cyan, magenta, yellow, black or CMYK--to produce colors.
+On the other hand, most "output devices" (like printers) use 4 ink colors--cyan, magenta, yellow, black, aka CMYK--to produce colors.
 As with RGB, there are a variety of CMYK color spaces.

 The pixels of a monitor are composed of RGB elements.
 Accurately viewing digital images requires a monitor that has been properly calibrated with a device called a colorimeter.
 More info regarding calibrating your monitor can be found at X-Rite or Datacolor.

 RGB and CMYK Spaces Compared.
 Some colors in RGB do not have an exact equivalent in CMYK.
 There are often colors that we see on our monitors that cannot be reproduced perfectly on the printed sheet.